-Here on the national mall, at museums and theaters across the country, at most NASA centers, and in cities and towns around the world, people will celebrate that one small step taken 50 years ago when a man from Earth first walked on the moon.
-We’ve surveyed the plans and selected some of our favorite ways to remember and learn about the Apollo program.
-Our suggestions for activities leading up to the July 20 anniversary follow.
+On the National Mall in Washington, D.C., at museums and theaters across the country, at most NASA centers, and in cities and towns around the world, people will celebrate that one small step taken 50 years ago when a person from Earth first walked on the moon.
+We’ve surveyed the plans and selected some of our favorite ways to remember and learn about the Apollo program leading up to the July 20 anniversary.

-At the National Air and Space Museum, in Washington, D.C., Apollo celebrations have begun.
-The spacesuit worn by Apollo 11’s Neil Armstrong has been undergoing restoration and will be among dozens of Apollo artifacts on view in July.
-The Apollo Lunar Module number 2 (LM-2), a two-stage vehicle designed to ferry two astronauts from lunar orbit to the surface and back, is displayed in the Boeing Milestones of Flight Hall.
-The LM-2 module on display was built without landing gear for an unmanned test orbit of the Earth, and is now modified to look like the Apollo 11 Eagle for display at the Museum.
-Find more events taking place this July 16–20, both inside the Museum and outdoors on the National Mall by visiting airandspace.si.edu/apollo50.
+Apollo celebrations have already begun at the National Air and Space Museum in Washington, D.C.
+The spacesuit worn by Apollo 11’s Neil Armstrong has been undergoing restoration and will be on view beginning July 16, along with dozens of Apollo artifacts.
+Apollo Lunar Module number 2 (LM-2), an unflown version of the two-stage vehicle that ferried astronauts from lunar orbit to the surface and back, is displayed in the Boeing Milestones of Flight Hall.
+Originally built without landing gear for a (later canceled) uncrewed test in Earth orbit, LM-2 has been modified for display purposes to look like the Apollo 11 Eagle.

 In June, Major League Baseball joins the Museum in a salute to moon landings with "Apollo at the Park."
 At 15 ballparks across the country, replica statues of Armstrong's spacesuit will greet baseball fans.

 The Museum’s Apollo 50 Festival runs from July 18 to July 20, and the Museum will stay open to the public until 2 a.m. on all three days, with special programming and activities.
 Find out more at airandspace.si.edu/apollo50.